hariharankura/android_communication/README.md

 5) In the AsyncTask class, open http connection with the respective link and request GET method to request from Server.

+## References:

+## Demo:

+1) Run Server on Pi: python manage.py runserver 0.0.0.0:8000

+2) Open Android App and press buttons to control speed and direction of the car built using Pi.

+Link: